 - Cinderella's Fairy God-Mother has been at it again

 If there was a giant pumpkin on the tracks, this is a sure sign that this was the case (oh and be sure to let the rail staff know).
 Whatever the cause, you may still be able to use the upgrade on the next available service.
 Please check that the train manager is able to accommodate you in First Class when you travel.
 If you're unable to transfer your ticket, you can claim a refund by contacting the rail operator, using a copy of your upgrade receipt.

 Why aren't Seatfrog upgrades refundable?

-Before placing your hot auction bid, we always ask you to confirm (we're basically saying, "are you 100% sure").
+Before making a purchase or placing your hot auction bid, we always ask you to confirm (we're basically saying, "are you 100% sure").
 You see, we must pay the rail operator for every upgrade awarded, even if you don't travel.

 If we were to offer a refund, we'd still need to pay the rail operator, so we'd be in double trouble.
 Bidding for an upgrade means you're competing against all other passengers registered on that trip.

 What if the cat did it?